-The X9DRH-7TF supports up to 512 GB of DDR3-1600/1333/1066/800 RDIMM, LRDIMM ECC or UDIMM ECC/non-ECC memory.
+The X9DRH-iF-NV supports up to 512 GB of DDR3-1600/1333/1066/800 RDIMM, LRDIMM ECC or UDIMM ECC/non-ECC memory as well as Non-Volatile memory modules (NVDIMM) from vendors, which use the ADR method of triggering.
 Use memory modules of the same type and speed.
 See the following tables for memory installation.
 Please refer to the Supermicro web site for possible updates to supported memory.